A community fridge is a way of distributing food to everyone.

 Droitwich Community Pantry, Droitwich Baptist Church, Ombersley Street East, Droitwich.
 See the Droitwich Community Pantry and Fridge Facebook page for more information.

-Octogon Centre, Brook Farm Drive, Malvern WR14 3SQ.
-See the Octogan Centre Facebook page for more information.
+Octagon Centre, Brook Farm Drive, Malvern WR14 3SQ.
+See the Octagon Centre Facebook page for more information.